 \subsection{A key potential}

 The following lemma is key in the building of the bridge.
-It construct a special continuous and unbounded potentials that will be useful in the future. \begin{lemma} There exists a $\mathcal{T}$-continuous potential $\varphi: \mathbb{N} \to \mathbb{N}$ which is constant on periodic orbits whose integral with respect to an ergodic probability $\delta$ suppoted on $\mathcal{O}(x)$ is given by
+It construct a special continuous and unbounded potential that will be useful in the future. \begin{lemma} There exists a $\mathcal{T}$-continuous potential $\varphi: \mathbb{N} \to \mathbb{N}$ which is constant on periodic orbits whose integral with respect to an ergodic probability $\delta$ supported on $\mathcal{O}(x)$ is given by

 \end{lemma} \begin{proof} Define $\varphi$ as

 We obtain $\varphi : \mathbb{N} \to \mathbb{N}$ continuous with respect to $\mathcal{T}$ and

 In fact, we have $\varphi^{-1}(\{n, 2n\}), n \neq 0$, pre-image of an open set in the base, either empty or union of periodic orbits. \end{proof}